Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

 Contribution levels to the Auto Enrolment System will start at an extremely low level and won’t reach the same levels as those of many workplace schemes for several years.

-Auto Enrolment (AE) Uncertainties in Letterkenny, Donegal
+Auto Enrolment (AE) uncertainties in Letterkenny, Donegal

-There are many unknowns and uncertainties swirling around the auto-enrolment proposal at present.
-Chief among them is the start date AE is due to launch in Q1 2024, but no exact date has been confirmed yet.
 When it comes to tax relief there is a very clear difference.
 With a pension, an employee paying income tax at the 40% rate effectively receives tax relief at the marginal (highest) tax rate.
 However, if they become a member of the Auto Enrolment system the State will provide a top-up equivalent to 33% of the employee contribution*.
 In effect lower tax relief.
+This is in effect tax relief at 25%.

 That equation changes in favour of the employee if they are paying tax at the standard rate of 20%, of course.
 Again, this highlights the potential utility of the new AE system for employees in lower-paid areas of the economy.